Manual Handling In Constructionby Jim

 According to The Manual Handling Operations Regulations 1992, employers must put procedures in place to reduce or eliminate risks from lifting, carrying and handling heavy loads.
 With this in mind, we need to make sure that work is being carried out as safely as possible.

-As part of our on-going series of articles looking at different health and safety concerns in the industry, we’ve looked at the risks of manual handling and how to protect yourself.
+As part of our series of articles looking at “Health & Safety in Construction”, we’ve looked at the risks of manual handling and how to protect yourself.

 This article is part of an on-going series of articles by Cornerstone called “Health & Safety In Construction”.